 What is Email Marketing?

-Email marketing involves collecting email addresses of customers and subscribers with their permissions and sending them promotional newsletters regarding the company’s product or service using email marketing tools like GetResponse.
+Email marketing involves collecting email addresses of customers and subscribers with their permissions and sending them promotional newsletters regarding the company’s product or service using email marketing tools like GetResponse and Constant Contact.
 The process is repeated continuously with the goal to reach as many email subscribers as possible.

 Why Email Marketing Strategy?